A surprisingly perfect gift for your kids or grandkids.

 We know it may seem a little different in the gift department, but consider these reasons why life insurance can be just the right choice:

 - It can last a lifetime—and then some.
 Permanent life insurance provides death benefit protection, creates a living legacy that will accumulate cash value with each passing year, and may help your child or grandchild get a head start on their financial future.

 - It has accumulation potential.
 Most gifts lose value over time.
 A permanent life insurance policy, on the other hand, has the potential to accumulate cash value each year.
-Cash values can be borrowed for any purpose—to provide a down payment on a first home, to help pay for college, to start a business or even to help fund a comfortable retirement years down the road.
-Keep in mind: Loans against your policy will accrue interest and decrease the death benefit and cash value by the amount of the outstanding loan and interest, withdrawals reduce the available death benefit.
+Cash values can be borrowed for any purpose—to provide a down payment on a first home, to help pay for college, to start a business, or even to help fund a comfortable retirement years down the road.
+Keep in mind: Loans against your policy will accrue interest and decrease the death benefit and cash value by the amount of the outstanding loan and interest, and withdrawals will reduce the available death benefit.

 - There are tax advantages.* Under current law, cash values that accumulate in a life insurance policy are tax deferred.
 Even when cash values are borrowed, there may be no tax consequences in many instances.
 Also, proceeds received by beneficiaries are generally not taxable as income.
 Talk with your tax advisor for more details.

 - Premium rates may never be lower.
-Premiums generally increase with age, but with permanent life insurance, it’s possible to lock in the premium at the insured person’s current age - for life.
+Premiums generally increase with age, but with permanent life insurance, its possible to lock in the premium at the insured person’s current age—for life.